Cornell-MAE-UG/sp26-portfolio-saf267-boop/index.md

 <img width="608" height="548" alt="Screenshot 2026-03-01 at 4 20 47 PM" src="https://github.com/user-attachments/assets/0b72c01f-7e1a-42e0-b06c-5ebe5a910570" />

-My name is {{ site.Seamus }}, and I am an applied physics major in Cornell college of Engineering.
-I also run NCAA Track and Field.
+My name is {{ site.Seamus }}, and I am an Engineering Physics student at Cornell University’s College of Engineering with an intended minor in Mechanical Engineering.
+I am interested in applied physics, mechanical design, data analysis, and using technical tools to solve real-world problems.
+Outside the classroom, I compete on Cornell’s NCAA Division I Track and Field team.
 Take a look at <a href="{{ "/projects/" | relative_url }}">my projects</a> and <a href="{{ "/cv/" | relative_url }}">CV</a>.